binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle1/manuscript/markdown/main/chapter10.md

 _Todo_

+NodeGoat also had some good exercises around this.

 %% Todo: Spider my website.
 Document how to.
-Node Goat also had some good exercises around this.

 ### Lack of Active Automated Prevention